smaurice101/readthedocs/docs/source/lsm.rst

 	B: between-chain variance
 	("var" ) ̂^+ (θ∣y): overestimated total posterior variance

-Interpretation of r_hat from the LSAI model
+Interpretation of R̂ from the LSAI model
 ==========================================

 •	R̂ ≈ 1.0 (LSAI): Chains have converged perfectly.
 Between-chain and within-chain variances match, meaning all chains explore the same posterior space.